Rationality of W-algebras: principal nilpotent cases: Introduction

 \subsection{Acknowledgments}

 The author wishes to thank Maria Gorelik for valuable discussions, in particular, for giving him a proof of Lemma \ref{Lem:extension}.
 Some part of this work was done while he was visiting Weizmann Institute, Israel, in May 2011, Emmy Noether Center in Erlangen, Germany in June 2011, Isaac Newton Institute for Mathematical Sciences, UK, in 2011, The University of Manchester, University of Birmingham, The University of Edinburgh, Lancaster University, York University, UK, in November 2011, Academia Sinica, Taiwan, in December 2011, Chern Institute of Mathematics, Shanghai Jiao Tong University, China, in August 2012.
 He is grateful to those institutes for their hospitality.
+Finally, he thanks the referees for the careful reading and useful comments.

-{\em Notation} Throughout this paper the ground field is the complex number $\C$ and tensor products are mean to be as vector spaces over $\C$ if not otherwise stated.
+{\em Notation} Throughout this paper the ground field is the complex number $\C$ and tensor products are meant to be as vector spaces over $\C$ if not otherwise stated.